 Cook Your Own Food

 Eating out is one of the biggest money spenders while on vacation.
 Coupled with high prices of restaurants in tourist spots and the taxes, your food bill can burn through your cash very soon.
-A more cost effective and healthier alternative would be buying vegetables at the local grocery store and then cooking it yourself.
+A more cost-effective and healthier alternative would be buying vegetables at the local grocery store and then cooking it yourself.
 Hostels often have an in-house kitchen for travellers.

 Eat a Heavy Lunch

 We all eat heavy only once in a day and it’s better to have a heavy lunch rather than a heavy breakfast or dinner.
-This is because a heavy lunch will keep you energised throughout the day, but a heavy breakfast may slow you down for the rest of the day, while a heavy dinner is not a good idea health wise as all those calories, will have no way to burn.
+This is because a heavy lunch will keep you energized throughout the day, but a heavy breakfast may slow you down for the rest of the day, while a heavy dinner is not a good idea health-wise as all those calories, will have no way to burn.
 Also, restaurants charge far lower prices for lunch rather than for dinner.

 Vacations or weekend stays cost more than a tight budget can handle.
 Day trips are easy on the pockets and don’t take much time out of a busy schedule either.
 All you need to do is some pre-planning and choose a spot and a conveyance mode that can get you there and back within a day.
 You will be super tired from all the journey, but you will save super big bucks and not break your bank while enjoying yourself.
 Also, if you start early, you can get back home with a lot of time to enjoy in between.
 I use day trips wherever I go and explore the city on a fast track.

-Airbnb is a cheap alternative to hotels where you have the freedom of living like you would at your own home, all at a bundled price.
+Airbnb is a cheap alternative to hotels where you have the freedom of living as you would at your own home, all at a bundled price.
 However, don’t expect the top of the line features when you book for a cheap Airbnb.
 Your objective is to save money of course, and this option ties in nicely with the whole cooking your own food and not eating out the policy that we outlined above.
-Also, often Airbnb has tie ups with several flight operators to provide some crazy deals and it pays to watch out for those too!
+Also, often Airbnb has tie-ups with several flight operators to provide some crazy deals and it pays to watch out for those too!